boot2docker/boot2docker/doc/WORKAROUNDS.md

 ```sh
 $ boot2docker ssh -L 8000:localhost:8000
 ```

+Now you can access your container from your host machine under `localhost:8000`.

 ## Port forwarding on steroid

 If you use a lot of containers which expose the same port, you have to use docker dynamic port forwarding.
 So for example running 3 **nginx** containers:

- - container-1 : 80 -> 49153
+ - container-1 : 80 -> 49153 (i.e. `docker run -p 49153:80 ...`)
- - container-2 : 80 -> 49154
+ - container-2 : 80 -> 49154 (i.e. `docker run -p 49154:80 ...`)
- - container-3 : 80 -> 49155
+ - container-3 : 80 -> 49155 (i.e. `docker run -p 49155:80 ...`)

-If you forward all 49XXX ports to your host.
-You can easily access all 3 webservers in you browser, without any ssh localforwarding hack
+By using the `VBoxManage modifyvm` command of VirtualBox you can forward all 49XXX ports to your host.
+This way you can easily access all 3 webservers in you browser, without any ssh localforwarding hack.
+Here's how it looks like:

 ``` sh
 # vm must be powered off